Abosmra/Crest-Companion-Tool/README.md

 - DO NOT ACCEPT JOIN INVITES OR OPEN THE ROCKSTAR GAMES LAUNCHER MENU (HOME BUTTON), WHILE IN STORY MODE AFTER DISABLING NOSAVE, AS THAT WILL FORCE SAVE YOUR GAME!
 ONLY JOIN A LOBBY FROM THE PAUSE MENU, PREFERABLY AN INVITE ONLY LOBBY!

+## How to use Job Warp

+- Make sure the tool is running while you're in an Online session.
+- Open the Pause Menu → Online → Options and set **Matchmaking** to **Closed**.
+- In the Map hover over the **Job**  you want to teleport to.
+- Press **F5** while the job is highlighted (make sure the start job option is visible in the bottom of the screen) to teleport to that job.

 ## Special thanks